Section 33 of the Canadian Charter of Rights and Freedoms: Education worker labour rights (2022)

-On November 3, 2022, the government of Ontario passed a bill that imposed a contract on Ontario education workers who were part of the Canadian Union of Public Employees to prevent them from striking; the bill used the Notwithstanding Clause in an attempt to prohibit the union from a constitutional challenge regarding the freedom to associate.
-Despite this, the education workers still went on strike.
+On November 3, 2022, the government of Ontario passed a bill that imposed a contract on Ontario education workers who were part of the Canadian Union of Public Employees to prevent them from striking; the bill used the notwithstanding clause in an attempt to prohibit the union from a constitutional challenge regarding the freedom to associate.
+Despite this, the education workers still went on strike after the bill was passed.

+The Ontario government faced heavy backlash from the general public over the law.
+Other unions also threatened to walk off the job and protest the law in solidarity.
+As a result, the government made a deal with CUPE where the law was repealed with the provisions and penalties deemed to have never been in effect, and in exchange CUPE ended their strike and contract negotiations resumed.